igorauad/link-budget/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Python-based Link Budget Calclator
+Python-based Link Budget Calculator
 =======================================

-A Python-based link budget calculator for basic satellite communications and radar systems.
+A Python-based link budget calculator for satellite communications and radar systems.

 Installation
 ==================